 – Phallic stage (3-6 years): the child’s genitalia are his or her primary erogenous zone, and they become aware of their bodies, their parents and other children’s bodies at this age.
 In the phallic stage, a boy’s decisive psychosexual experience is the Oedipus complex, his son–father competition for possession of mother.
 For a girl it is the Electra complex (according to Carl Jung), involving her daughter–mother competition for psychosexual possession of father.
 Unresolved psychosexual competition for the opposite-sex parent might produce a phallic-stage fixation leading a girl to become a woman who continually strives to dominate men and a boy to become an aggressive, over-ambitious, vain man.
 The satisfactory parental handling and resolution of the Oedipus complex and of the Electra complex are most important in developing the infantile super-ego, because, by identifying with a parent, the child internalizes morality, thereby, choosing to comply with societal rules, rather than having to reflexively comply in fear of punishment.

 – Latency stage (6 years-puberty): in this stage the child consolidates the character habits he or she developed in the three, earlier stages of psychosexual development.
-The drives are latent (hidden) and gratification is delayed so the child must derive the pleasure of gratification from secondary process-thinking that directs the libidinal drives towards external activities, such as schooling, friendships, hobbies, etc. If fixation occurs in this stage it will lead to sexual unfulfillment.
+The drives are latent (hidden) and gratification is delayed so the child must derive the pleasure of gratification from secondary process-thinking that directs the libidinal drives towards external activities, such as schooling, friendships, hobbies, etc. If fixation occurs in this stage it will lead to unfulfilled sexual desire.

 – Genital stage (puberty-death): as in the phallic stage, the genital stage is centred upon the genitalia.
 The psychological difference between the phallic and genital stages is that the ego is established in the latter; the person’s concern shifts from primary-drive gratification (instinct) to applying secondary process-thinking in order to gratify desires symbolically and intellectually by means of friendships, a love relationship, or family and adult responsibilities.
 If fixation occurs at this stage it will lead to frigidity, impotence and unsatisfactory relationships.